-For example, the rates consider these core indices from each point:
+For example, the freight rates consider these core indices from each point:

-The example above shows improvements for carriers as the white-dotted line for the prior week’s Lane Signal moved from 45 to 53.
+The example above shows improvements for carriers as the white-dotted line for the prior week’s SONAR Signal moved from 45 to 53.

 Lane Signal provides much more insight than merely seeing whether carriers or shippers have negotiating power in a freight market.
 The following chart breaks down some of the top insights from Lane Signal.